TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 To do this, we first need to make a decision.
 For some parts of the rendering, we will need to write some GPU programs: shaders.
 In the introduction, I mentioned that SDL's GPU API is a wrapper over multiple platform APIs.
-These platform APIs all take these shaders in a their own formats, so we need to choose which shader formats we, as application developers, will provide.
+These platform APIs all take these shaders in their own formats, so we need to choose which shader formats we, as application developers, will provide.
 For this chapter, it doesn't really matter what you fill in, because we won't actually be writing any shaders yet.
 So for now, we will just write that we support all three desktop platform APIs: Vulkan, DirectX and Metal.